dfki-ric-underactuated-lab/skidy/README.md

 python3 setup.py install
 ```

+For unit testing the following packages are required additionally:

+- oct2py

+    ```bash
+    python3 -m pip install oct2py
+    ```

+    This requires a working octave installation on your system.

+- cython

+    ```bash
+    python3 -m pip install cython
+    ```

 <!-- ## Usage

 The script kinematics generator contains one class `SymbolicKinDyn` which contains all needed functions.